peppelinux/django-slapd-sql/README.md

 - Manage the same data using http://, https://, ldaps:// without any replica or scheduled syncronization;
 - Permit us to query data stored in a legacy RDBMS through LDAP (slapd-sql) and viceversa (Django views);

-Django and OpenLDAP will read and write both on the same storage: SQL.
-Systems will work both on the same boat with the goal to decrease management tasks, specially for smart business solutions.
-This app is for who doesn't want to worry about LDAP too much but still knows that they need it.
+OpenLDAP will read and NOT write on SQL.

 Slapd-sql